-Spanning nearly 1,400 hectares of land, the Água Espraiada project area was large and diverse, both socioeconomically and physically, making for a challenging development process (Camila Maleronka, interview).
-It was divided into six sectors, four of which were a clear target for real estate investment: Berrini, Brooklin, Chucri Zaidan, and Marginal Pinheiros.
+Spanning nearly 1,400 hectares of land, the Água Espraiada project area was large and diverse, both socioeconomically and physically, making for a challenging development process (Maleronka, interview, 2019).
+It was divided into six sectors, four of which were a clear target for real estate investment: Berrini, Brooklin, Chucri Zaidan and Marginal Pinheiros.
 These regions were close to the Faria Lima Avenue, making them appealing areas for the expansion of the business district.
-The other two areas, Jabaquara and Americanopolis, were further from the business district and represented less LVC potential.
-Even with one CEPAC equaling three times the building rights in the Jabaquara sector, real estate developers were not interested (Marcelo Fonseca Ignatios, interview).
+The other two areas-Jabaquara and Americanopolis-were further from the business district and represented less land value capture potential.
+Even with one CEPAC equaling three times the building rights in the Jabaquara sector, real estate developers were not interested (Fonseca Ignatios, interview, 2019).
 Furthest away from the business district, the Americanopolis region was the main target of social housing investment.